PredictiveEcology/fpCompare/README.md

 ## Reliable comparison of floating point numbers

-Comparisons of floating point numbers are problematic due to errors associated with the binary represenation of decimal numbers.
+Comparisons of floating point numbers are problematic due to errors associated with the binary representation of decimal numbers.
 Computer scientists and programmers are aware of these problems and yet people still use numerical methods which fail to account for floating point errors (this pitfall is the first to be highlighted in Circle 1 of Burns (2012) [The R Inferno](http://www.burns-stat.com/pages/Tutor/R_inferno.pdf)).

 To avoid these and other numerical rounding issues, R's help file for relational operators (*e.g.*, `?'>'`) suggests using `identical` and `all.equal` when making numerical comparisons: